'Hygge is not a thing or something you buy...hygge is a state of mind' - Morten Georgsen

 5. Think of Comfort

-In order to relax it is important to be comfortable.
+To achieve the perfect hygge home design, it's important to relax.
+And, in order to relax, it’s important to be comfortable.
 Add plenty of pillows to the bed so that they can support you while you enjoy time out with a good book or snuggle with your partner.
 Also, make sure the temperature is just right.
 This should be about 18°c for sleeping, but you may want to have it a tad warmer during the day.

 6. Light it up

 Lighting is extremely important in the bedroom and should be used wisely to create a cosy atmosphere.
-Twinkly lights or fairy lights are ideal when it comes to hygge.
+Twinkly lights or fairy lights are ideal when it comes to hygge home decor.
 They add another layer to your lighting scheme and give off a very soft light which is perfect for bedrooms.

 7. Invest in Candles